1. Home

 = $11,200 investment (Your total out-of-pocket cost)

-Assuming your solar panels decrease your energy bill by $100 per month, it means that you are saving $1,200 per year.
+Assuming your solar panels decrease your energy bill by $100 per month, it means you are saving $1,200 per year.

 $11,200 investment / $1,200 savings per year = A payback period of 9 years and 3 months